 Resources for CSB/SJU Social Media Managers

-CSB/SJU recognizes the value of new and emerging communication tools, like social media, in supporting institutional missions and communication efforts.
+CSB/SJU recognizes the value of new and emerging communication tools, like social media, in supporting institutional communication efforts.
 These tools allow CSB/ SJU to create new connections and strengthen existing connections, all virtually, all in real time.

 Best Practices for Institutionally Affiliated Social Media Use at CSB/SJU

 Managers of social media profiles on representing one or both of the colleges or a college sub-brand—including but not limited to student clubs and organizations, athletics teams, university departments—are encouraged to take the following suggestions under consideration:

 Learn, and Engage by, the Rules

 Be mindful of FERPA considerations when sharing confidential information about CSB/SJU, their students, alumnae/i, and employees and staff.
 Pay close attention to copyright laws, especially with videos and YouTube; do not use music or images you do not have permission to use.
 Further, managers are encouraged to verify any use of official CSB and/or SJU imagery is appropriate.
 Information about using official logos can be found on the CM webpage (login required).